SWIFTSIM/SWIFT/doc/RTD/source/InitialConditions/index.rst

   exactly the same as the ``NumPart_Total`` array.
 As SWIFT only uses ICs contained in a single file, this is not necessary for SWIFT-only ICs.
 + ``NumFilesPerSnapshot``, again a historical integer value that tells the code how many files there are per snapshot.
 You will probably want to set this to 1.
+If this field is present in a SWIFT IC file and has a value different from 1, the code will return an error message.
 + ``Time``, time of the start of the simulation in internal units or expressed as a scale-factor for cosmological runs.
 SWIFT ignores this and reads it from the parameter file.